devjibanesh/devjibanesh/README.md

-- Focused into Offensive Security & Red Teaming
+- Focused on Offensive Security & Red Teaming
 - Special interests in Systems Security, Vulnerability Research & Exploit Development
 - Do Maths and Cryptography as a hobby